adilevin/lua-rules-engine/Readme.md

 See [1.rules](src/main/resources/rule-files/1.rules) for an example of a valid script.

+## The use of [LUA](https://www.lua.org/) for executing the rules

+The generated [LUA](https://www.lua.org/) code runs through the rules, and stops when one rule returns an "accept" or "reject" decision.
+As output, we get not only the decision, but also information the reasoning behind the decision, i.e. which rule was fired to trigger that decision.

 ## How to generate the parser

 The Antlr4 Maven plugin automatically generates the parser code under `target/generated-sources/`.